mepalashganguly/Interviews/README.md

 Kubernetes Service Types
 Each Service type controls how the Service is exposed and accessed:

-Service Type	Description	Use Case
-ClusterIP	Default type; exposes Service on a cluster-internal IP.
-Accessible only within the cluster.
-Communication between Pods or microservices inside the cluster.
-NodePort	Exposes Service on each node’s IP at a static port, opening access from outside the cluster.
-External access for development, testing, or simple exposure scenarios.
-LoadBalancer	Integrates with cloud provider load balancer to expose Service externally with an external IP.
-Production applications requiring public exposure with load balancing.
-ExternalName	Maps Service to an external DNS name via a CNAME record, without proxying traffic.
-Connect to external resources from within the cluster transparently.
-Headless	No cluster IP assigned, Pods are exposed directly.
-Useful for stateful applications needing direct Pod access.
-StatefulSets, custom service discovery, and direct client-to-Pod connections.
 How Services Work Internally
 Services use selectors (labels) to define which Pods the Service routes to.